 I know plenty of people who don’t think you should be spending money on other goals while paying off debt.
 But you’re already spending money on things.
 You’re probably paying for rent or a mortgage.
 You pay for groceries, insurance, the occasional night out, etc.

 You’re able to spend money on these things because you make room for them in your budget.
 So when it comes to saving up for other financial goals, I recommend treating it just like any other line item in your budget.
 Just make sure it fits with your debt payoff plan!

 Don’t take on any additional debt

 I probably don’t need to tell you this, but don’t take on more debt while you’re paying off debt!
-The only exception might be taking out a mortgage, but we won’t get into that right now.

 I know how easy it can be to tell yourself that since you already have credit card debt, putting a little more on your card won’t make a big difference.
 It’s time to change your thinking here.

 I’m all for people going after goals such as vacations, weddings, or whatever it is you’re saving up for right now.
 But if you can’t afford to pay for these things in cash, don’t do them.
 Putting expenses on your credit card while paying off debt isn’t something I’d ever recommend.

 In fact, only buying things you can afford to pay for in cash is just generally a good rule of thumb to follow, regardless of whether you already have debt.

 Figure out where you can cut costs elsewhere

 I firmly believe that people can pay off debt and save for other financial goals at the same time.
 But most of us don’t have an unlimited supply of money, meaning you’ll probably have to make cuts elsewhere.